-- 1. Nu Skin or Company.
-As used herein, Nu Skin or Company shall mean and refer to Nu Skin International, Inc., or any affiliate of Nu Skin International, Inc., or any affiliate of Nu Skin International, Inc., including, without limitations, any direct or indirect parent or subsidiary of Nu Skin International, Inc., or any officer, director, shareholder, employee, or agent of Nu Skin International, Inc., or of any parent or direct or indirect subsidiary of Nu Skin International, Inc. - 2.
-Employee.
+1. Nu Skin or Company.
+As used herein, Nu Skin or Company shall mean and refer to Nu Skin International, Inc., or any affiliate of Nu Skin International, Inc. Affiliate means any person or entity that controls, is controlled by or is under common control with Nu Skin International, Inc., including, without limitations, any direct or indirect parent or subsidiary of Nu Skin International, Inc., or any officer, director, shareholder, employee, or agent of Nu Skin International, Inc., or of any parent or direct or indirect subsidiary of Nu Skin International, Inc.

+2. Employee.
 As used herein, Employee shall mean and refer to Lori Bush.